cobyfoster99/User-Centric-frontend-project/README.md

 Here's a detailed user stories - Ruth: "The website is now a lot cleaner and there is less bloat.
 In comparison to the current website, this new design really gets us ahead of our competitors and offers the user a sense of our UX capabilities.
 The navigation is clear and easy to use, I admit that having a sitemap in the footer really helps from a UX point of view.
 The website is responsive and offers the same functionality on each browser."
 ## Deployment
-I have added the code to GitHub pages.
-The website and code is ready to be assessed.
+I've desicided to deploy my code onto GitHub pages.
+I have chosen GitHb pages because it allows you to deploy your code and create repositories free to chage whilst keeping a great standard on performance.
+GiHub allows you to share code with other developers and in this instance, assesors.
 ## Technologies Used
 To develop this project I am using the following languages and external libraries/external sources;